UDAYMURALI1413/Ecommerce_FullStack_Project/README.md

 ## 📌 Project Overview

 This application allows users to browse products, search items, add them to a cart, and place orders securely.
-Authentication and authorization are handled using *Spring Security, and data is persisted using **MySQL* with *Spring Data JPA*.
+Authentication and authorization are handled using Spring Security, and data is persisted using MySQL with Spring Data JPA.

 ---